 One of the anthropologists who really understood the impact of cross-cultural communication was Edward Hall.
-He came up with a number of ideas now widely accepted cross-cultural values that affect communication as a very fundamental level.
+He came up with many ideas now widely accepted cross-cultural values that affect communication at a very fundamental level.
 A number of these are presented below.

 The Impact of Low and High Context

-Many in a low context culture complain that someone from a high context as being vague, evasive, uncooperative and so on.
-A person from high context culture would likely be discomforted since they commonly assume they are being understood when they are not and continually wonder why the low context erson uses 500 words to communicate meaning when 50 would have worked.
+Many in a low context culture complain that someone from a high context as being vague, evasive, uncooperative, and so on.
+A person from high context culture would likely be discomforted since they commonly assume they are being understood when they are not and continually wonder why the low-context version uses 500 words to communicate meaning when 50 would have worked.

 However, some cultures have discovered that people don’t do very well in carrying two or more tasks at the same time.
 For example in the United States, studies have shown that people who are talking on their mobile have a greater probability of getting in an accident than when they are just concentrating on the road.
 So many states have banned talking on mobile unless you’re using a hands-free device.
 The same thing goes for texting.
 People can’t text and drive at the same time without having a higher probability of getting into an accident.

-And of course the perception of personal space depends on the situation is one is in.
+And of course, the perception of personal space depends on the situation is one is in.
 We all can get rather close to strangers in an elevator and that’s perfectly okay.
-But that level closeness would not be okay when were in the hallway or an a street.
+But that level of closeness would not be okay when we’re in the hallway or on a street.

 Chronomecs has to do with our perception of time, how much time we have to get something done, and the urgency with which we look at things.
 For example in many cultures in the developed world, “Time is money.”
 Time has become associated with their income streams.
-This makes sense if you’re an accountant, consultant or a lawyer.
-However it makes less sense in a culture where you made money from growing food or raising cows.
-There cycle mportant cycle there would be related to the growing cycle–spring, summer, fall and winter.
+This makes sense if you’re an accountant, consultant, or lawyer.
+However, it makes less sense in a culture where you made money from growing food or raising cows.
+The important cycle is related to the growing cycle–spring, summer, fall, and winter.

-Modern public corporation and their executives operate under a different set of time assumptions.
-They live on the basis of a three months cycle, since that’s when they report their quarterly earnings.
-And so executives, whose pay is often related directly or indirectly, to profits live and breathe based on the next quarter.
+A modern public corporation and its executives operate under a different set of time assumptions.
+They work in a three months cycle since that’s when they report their quarterly earnings.
+And so executives, whose pay is often related directly or indirectly, to profits live and breathe based on the next quarter’s earnings.

 Direct and Indirect Communication

-A common source of cross-cultural frustration is that during normal conversation we typically communicate indirectly or directly.
-With direct communication, individuals are very specific and take out as much of the guess work as possible.
+A common source of cross-cultural frustration is that during a normal conversation we typically communicate indirectly or directly.
+With direct communication, individuals are very specific and take out as much of the guesswork as possible.
 Someone might say, “I want to take form 1305B from Terry’s desk and walk it over and put it on Tim’s desk before three o’clock.”
 Obviously a very direct and specific statement.
-It’s well formed so the person knows what to do provided they know the night nature the form, were people are located, can read a clock., and have a good memory and they are conscientious.
+It’s well-formed so the person knows what to do.
+They know the nature the form, where people are located, the time.
+Of course, the other person has to have a good memory and be conscientious.

-On your other hand an indirect type of communication style could be related to the same example above but the words would come out something such as, “Get it over to him as soon as possible.”
+Conversely, an indirect communication style related to the same example above would come out something like, “Get it over to him as soon as possible.”
 You notice in the indirect case, a person makes even more assumptions than the person speaking more directly.

-From the standpoint of cross-cultural communication, some cultures are more direct and other cultures to be more interact.
+From the standpoint of cross-cultural communication, some cultures are more direct, and other cultures to be more interactive.
 Americans are considered a very direct culture, the Japanese more indirect.
 As a general rule, people in the West End tend to be more direct while those in Asia tend to be more indirect.

-Semantic confusion occurs in an cross-cultural setting when two individuals have different meanings to the say word.
+Semantic confusion occurs in a cross-cultural setting when two individuals have different meanings to the same word.
 This is a huge problem.
 Some reasons are presented below.

 How Language is Taught

-In guan xi, it’s not enough to just develop relationship, one must also understand the nature of reciprocity; now how to give and receive favors; and create and erase obligations.
+In guan xi, it’s not enough to just develop a relationship, one must also understand the nature of reciprocity; know how to give and receive favors; create and erase obligations.
 In fact, one often sees a great deal of cross-cultural misunderstanding with cultural values since these are complex concepts that play out differently in different situations.

 What Words Really Mean